 Recipe: "Skinny" Victoria Cake, Nut-Free, Gluten-Free

 What it is, is: vanilla cake with fruity sweetness of strawberry and clouds of whipped cream.
 It’s everything wonderful about summer dessert, anytime.
-And here’s the best part, it’s three components that you can make all from scratch or you can make none from scratch and it will just mighty fine either way.
+And here’s the best part, it’s three components that you can make all from scratch or you can make none from scratch and it will be mighty fine either way.

 I used Betty Crocker’s Gluten-Free Yellow Cake mix, which is also nut-free.
 Feel free to use your favorite box cake or safe-for-you yellow cake recipe.